THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 The next step is to create a sales funnel.
 This is so you continually sell your product to new readers on auto pilot.

-This is a huge topic in itself and one for a future blog post.
+This is a huge topic in itself and you can read about it here.
 In the meantime, get your product out there and don’t be afraid to email it out to your subscribers multiple times.

 Do you have a product or an idea for one?
 What is it?